Psychology (PSYC)

 Lecture: 54

-Psychological, biological, and sociocultural approaches to understanding abnormal behavior, including DSM-5 psychiatric disorders such as anxiety, depressive, and psychotic disorders.
+Psychological, biological, and sociocultural approaches to understanding abnormal behavior, including major categories of Diagnostic and Statistical Manual of Mental Disorders, 5th edition, Text Revision (DSM-5-TR) psychiatric disorders such as anxiety, depressive, and psychotic disorders.
 The exploration of psychological principles underlying psychopathology.

 TermCRNCourse TitleDayTimeInstructorLocation